deepernewbie/LocalWebApp/prompt.md

-# Prompt for writing web apps targeting Local Web App Runner
+# Prompt for writing web apps targeting CouchFlow

-Paste this entire document at the top of any conversation where you want an AI (Claude, GPT, etc.) to write a web app that runs inside the **Local Web App Runner** Android APK.
+Paste this entire document at the top of any AI chat (Claude, ChatGPT, whatever) where you want the AI to write a web app that runs inside the **CouchFlow** Android APK.
 Then add your specific app request underneath.

 ---

-## What is Local Web App Runner?
+## What is CouchFlow?

-A lightweight Android APK that:

-1. Lets the user pick a folder on their phone via the Storage Access Framework
-2. Runs a localhost HTTP server that serves the folder's contents
-3. Displays the folder's `index.html` in a full-screen WebView (action bar is hidden; the web app owns the entire viewport except the status bar)
-4. Exposes a set of native bridges (JS interfaces) so web apps can record audio, read and write files, vibrate, toast, etc.
-5. Users can pin any loaded web app as a home-screen shortcut with a colored letter icon, so it launches directly without going through the picker

-The web app lives in a normal folder on the phone.
-It is a plain static
-bundle: `index.html` + optional `css/` + optional `js/` + whatever subfolders
-the app needs.
-No build step, no npm install, no bundler.
-Just files.
+A tiny Android APK that runs folders full of HTML/JS/CSS as if they were native apps.
+The workflow for the person you're talking to (the author) is:

+1. They're on their couch with just a phone.
+2. They ask an AI (you) to build a web app using this prompt.
+3. You send back a zip.
+4. They extract it on their phone and point CouchFlow at the folder.
+5. The app is live — full-screen, no browser chrome, no CORS issues.

+The APK takes care of running a localhost server, serving the folder, routing filesystem access to the user's real disk, fixing broken WebView APIs (like microphone recording), and caching large downloads transparently. **The web app author doesn't need to know any of this — it just uses standard web APIs.**

 ---